ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Overview

-Data gleaned, daily, from the Virginia Hospital & Healthcare Association "COVID-19 in Virginia Hospitals" dashboard at https://www.vhha.com/communications/virginia-hospital-covid-19-data-dashboard/ by David Denenberg.
+Data gleaned daily, by David Denenberg, from the Virginia Hospital & Healthcare Association "COVID-19 in Virginia Hospitals" dashboard at https://www.vhha.com/communications/virginia-hospital-covid-19-data-dashboard/.
 View this data in chart form at http://covid19va.net.

 # Notice

 You are free to reuse this data.
-However, this repository is neither maintained by, nor affiliated with, the Virginia Hospital & Healthcare Association (VHHA).
+This repository is **not** affiliated with the Virginia Hospital & Healthcare Association (VHHA) or the Virginia Department of Health (VDH).

 # Fields